-- 1) Attendance & Absences this course emphasizes a lot on practice and requires full attendance on lectures.
+Attendance & Absences - this course emphasizes a lot on practice and requires full attendance on lectures.
 Working laptops with full charge batteries are necessary as they are needed for passing the in-lecture submissions.
 During all lectures, students will implement at least one of the tasks covered by theoretical material.
 The lectures will consist of 50% theory and 50% practice and will be organized as "Reverse Seminars" this means that students must read the chapters of the coursebook before coming into class.
 They first are presented with an machine learning problem and then they try to solve it.
-After trial-and-error students get familiar with necessary theoretical concepts and submit the solution to the grading system after the lecture. - 2) Assignment Completion & Late Work every week students will have to solve one homework assignment and 1 Lab assignment, which will usually have 3-4 tasks.
+After trial-and-error students get familiar with necessary theoretical concepts and submit the solution to the grading system after the lecture.

+- 2) Assignment Completion & Late Work every week students will have to solve one homework assignment and 1 Lab assignment, which will usually have 3-4 tasks.
 The time for submission of homework is next Monday 11:59 PM, the day before lecture.
-Late http://www.bu.edu/met/metropolitan college people/student/resources/conduct/code.html.
-This should not be understood as a discouragement for discussing the material or your particular approach to a problem with other students in the class.
-On the contrary - you should share your thoughts, questions and solutions.
-Naturally, if you choose to work in a group, you will be expected to come up with more than one and highly original solutions rather than the same mistakes."

-- submissions are not possible.
+Late submissions are not possible.
 The time for submission of Lab assignment is Friday 11:59 PM the same week. - 3) Academic Conduct Code Cheating and plagiarism will not be tolerated in any Metropolitan College course.
 They will result in no credit for the assignment or examination and may lead to disciplinary actions.
 Please take the time to review the Student Academic Conduct Code: